Begining a Lean Transformation

 Project

-Kris enrolled in the Certified Lean Master (CLM) program offered by APICS Northern Colorado in collaboration with Transformance Advisors.
+Kris enrolled in the Certified Lean Master (CLM) program offered by Transformance Advisors.
 Megan was the project manager and pulled together the key employees that could assess and improve the application process.

 Leveraging the knowledge from the CLM program, Kris worked with Megan to guide the team through a series of Kaizen Blitz events.